 that may be in the area.
 They soon learn that the sound of a clicker is actually a

 dinner bell for them.

 The newer reels that have line counters will also help you return to a "Strike Zone" if conditions allow and you are not using the downrigger.
 It will however scare the heck out of you if a large fish is really running, as now you know just how far he is out there.
 The Shimano Tekota line counter reels cost in the $180 range.
 The Abu Garcia's Ambassadeur 5500LC or it's wider brother the 6500LC line counter reels sell for just above the $100 price range and are proving a good buy.
 Okuma MagdaPro line counter series and the Cabellas DepthMaster II series as are made by Okuma.
-Cabellas DM-20 or the larger DM-30 are good reels for $40, with the Okuma about a $15 higher price.
+Cabellas DM-20 or the larger DM-30 are good reels for $50, with the Okuma about a $15 higher price.
+I am impressed with the Okuma Coldwater, and the Daiwa Accudepth plus reels.
 I however am not impressed with the Shakespeare Tidewater series line counter reels as the line counter has fogged up for me numerous times and the setting the drag takes a lot more turns of the star than all the other reels to achieve the same relative setting.
 This drag may not be bad, except if you are used to other reels this one is different.

 Another point, if you use a reel capable of holding 250 yards of 25# or so of line, during the season, it is best to periodically if you fish a lot, remove about 30' and retie the terminal swivel, to eliminate any chance of having frayed line on the terminal end.
 The next year swap ends of the line on the spool for fresh line on the normally used section (top) for the next season.